Chapter 3: The Doctoral Degree

 Every doctoral student must file with the Graduate School a Program of Study, a formal list of the courses the student intends to take to fulfill the requirements of the degree.
 The program of study should consist solely of courses directly related to the doctorate.
 Full-time students must file their programs before the end of their second semester of graduate study, and part-time students must do so upon the completion of 9 credit hours.
 The student should prepare the program of study in consultation with the supervisory committee, all members of which must indicate their approval by signing the Program of Study form provided by the Graduate School.
 The head of the academic unit must then endorse the Program of Study and forward it to the Dean of the Graduate School, whose approval must be received within the first two semesters of graduate work.
 Subsequent changes in the program of study require approval of all members of the supervisory committee, and if changes are made, a Program/Committee Change form should be submitted to the Graduate School before graduation.
 General guidelines for preparing a program of study posted on the Graduate School website should be followed when preparing a program of study.

 Graduate work leading to the doctoral degree demands a high degree of intellectual achievement.
 It necessarily depends on extensive prior preparation and involves the development of understanding and knowledge at the most advanced levels.
 Programs of study are therefore expected to reflect in the course selection an intensive specialization extending to the limits of knowledge in one's field.
-Credits that were earned more than six years prior to the semester in which the program of study is approved cannot be accepted except as noted in Chapter 3, section D.5.
+Credits that were earned more than 10 years prior to the date of final examination may not be used to satisfy degree requirements.
+With the support of their faculty advisor, students may petition the Graduate School to have expired credits examined for possible revalidation.

 D.1 Course Levels